Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Green Bay and its opponents have scored at least 45.5 points -- this matchup's over/under -- just two times this season.
+- Green Bay and its opponents have combined for 45.5 points just two times this year.

 - The combined points per game average of the two teams, 39.4, is 6.1 points fewer than Sunday's over/under.